PEI Non-Refundable Personal Tax Credits

 PE has a tax credit for taxpayers having eligible children under the age of 6.
 The tax credit is based on $100 per month starting July 1, 2006.
 The lowest rate of tax is used to calculate the credit, which is claimed by the spouse with the lower taxable income.

 Income Tax Act s.
 32

-The 2020 and later amounts are as per the PE 2019 Budget.
-The budget indicated that the threshold would be increasing for 2020, but did not mention any change to the other amounts.
+The 2022 amount is as per the PE 2021 Budget.
+The budget indicated that the threshold would be increasing for 2021, but did not mention any change to the other amounts.

 The amount for each child age 18 or less is reduced by 1 child if equivalent to spouse is claimed.

 The credit is reduced by 5% of family adjusted net income in excess of the income threshold.
 Adjusted net income is income from line 236 of the tax return, less Universal Child Care Benefits (UCCB).

 See Canada Revenue Agency ( CRA) form PE428 from the Prince Edward Island General Income Tax and Benefit Package for detailed calculation.